Hilary Term 2021

 The aim of these classes is to teach the foundations of the classical languages, help strengthen the students’ active linguistic abilities, and improve their reading and writing fluency.
 For maximum effect, the classes are conducted fully in Latin/Greek and feature a number of immersive and interactive exercises.
 Students without prior experience with speaking Latin or Greek are strongly encouraged to attend our ‘Spoken Latin Induction Week’.
 For the beginner and intermediate classes, the textbooks used are Hans Ørberg’s Familia Romana for Latin and Athenaze I-II for Greek.
 Advanced classes will be primarily using authentic Greek and Latin texts.
 The classes take place twice a week.
 Each class will have a maximum of 8 students.

 The language classes are free of charge for our members (students and staff of the University of Oxford are eligible to become members for a fee of £15/academic year – please email us at firstname.lastname@example.org to sign up for membership).
-Please note that members still have to fill the application form for language classes.
+Please note that, due to high demand, members have to apply to join the classes and are not guaranteed a space.

 The tuition for non-members is £200 for 8 weeks of classes (16 hours of tuition).
 We offer a concession of £30 to returning students and £20 for referrals (to both the referred and referring student).
 There are scholarships available.